The Amazon Fire Review

 Why is the Amazon Fire 7 so cheap?

-While the specification isn’t truly industry leading, for the £50 you do get a lot of comparable hardware for your money.
+While the specification isn’t truly industry-leading, for the £50 you do get a lot of comparable hardware for your money.
 So where’s the catch you may think?
-Well, to offer the device to customers as a low-price point Amazon has employed a few tricks that help bring the cost of the device down from its competitors.
+Well, to offer the device to customers at a low price point Amazon has employed a few tricks that help bring the cost of the device down from its competitors.

 First of all the device is subsidised by Amazon with special offers and sponsored adverts that are featured on the lock screen.
 The second reason for the device’s low price point is that when using the device you will notice that there is no inclusion of Google’s Play Store.
 Instead, the device utilises an operating system called Fire OS which is Amazon’s branded version of Android that acts as a kind of Amazon’s ecosystem on the tablet.